scikit-tda/persim/docs/index.rst

 |PyPI version| |Build Status| |Codecov|

-Welcome to Persim's documentation!
+Persim
 ==================================

-Persim is a Python implementation of Persistence Images as first introduced in `this paper <https://arxiv.org/abs/1507.06217>`_.
+Persim is a Python implementation of Persistence Images, as first introduced in `this paper <https://arxiv.org/abs/1507.06217>`_.

-It is designed to interface with `Ripser <https://github.com/sauln/ripser>`_, though any persistence diagram should work fine.
+It is designed to interface with `Ripser <https://github.com/sauln/ripser>`_, though works fine for any persistence diagrams.

 Setup